cylc/cylc-doc/src/user-guide/writing-suites.rst

   used as a verbatim inlining mechanism.

-Suites that embed templating code (see :ref:`Jinja` and :ref:`EmPylabel`) must process to raw flow.cylc syntax.
+Suites that embed templating code (see :ref:`Jinja` and :ref:`EmPylabel`) must process to raw :cylc:conf:`flow.cylc` syntax.

 Include-Files
 ^^^^^^^^^^^^^

-Cylc has native support for flow.cylc include-files, which may help to organize large suites.
-Inclusion boundaries are completely arbitrary - you can think of include-files as chunks of the flow.cylc file simply cut-and-pasted into another file.
+Cylc has native support for :cylc:conf:`flow.cylc` include-files, which may help to organize large suites.
+Inclusion boundaries are completely arbitrary - you can think of include-files as chunks of the :cylc:conf:`flow.cylc` file simply cut-and-pasted into another file.
 Include-files may be included multiple times in the same file, and even nested.
 Include-file paths can be specified portably relative to the suite configuration directory,